SirJonthe/retro3d/README.md

 [![Video](https://i.imgur.com/kppXVx9.png)](https://i.imgur.com/yfbXti1.mp4 "Physics (VIDEO)")
 _Click image for video_

-Warning - While collisions for colliders work as expected the physics engine is currently a work in progress and does not react as expected in all situations.
+**WARNING!!** While collisions for convex colliders work as expected the physics engine is currently a work in progress and does not react as expected in all situations.

 ### Sound